MagRat04/Minesweeper/README.md

 # Minesweeper-ReactJS
-Building a Minesweeper clone using ReactJS
+Building a terminal based Minesweeper game using ReactJS